avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * raster files of the peak values for pressure, flow thickness and flow velocity (*Outputs/com1DFA/peakFiles*)
 * raster files of the peak values for pressure, flow thickness and flow velocity for the initial time step (*Outputs/com1DFA/peakFiles/timeSteps*)
 * markdown report including figures for all simulations (*Outputs/com1DFA/reports*)
+    - if a ``_cropshape.shp`` file provided in Inputs/POLYGONS, plots are cropped to the rectangular bounds of the polygon
+    - if ``showOnlineBackground = True`` in avaFrameCfg.ini and a suitable ``mapProvider`` is set, peak fields are plotted onto the corresponding map
 * mass log files of all simulations (*Outputs/com1DFA*)
 * configuration files for all simulations (*Outputs/com1DFA/configurationFiles*)